lubinabhimata/CTF-Writeups/overthewire/natas/natas12-natas13/README.md

 We are given an upload form to upload JPEG files.

-Uploading a JPEG will definitely work, but what happens if we try to upload a `.php` file?
+The expected file for the upload is a JPEG file, but what would happen if we try to upload a `.php` file?

 Let's try to upload a simple php file that will just echo some text to the screen.